acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 Compatibility:
 ---
+Maybe upper.

-Windows 10(not tested fully the all my projects) Windows 8.1
+Windows 10(not tested fully the all my projects).
-Windows 8
-Windows 7
-Windows Server 2012
-Windows Server 2008 R2
+Windows 8.
+Maybe older.

 Next you could try to understand more about the sandbox and his specialized flags, tokens are in the end. https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/design/chrome%3A//tracing